Vivian is an award-winning senior executive and preeminent FinTech attorney in the United States.

 Her work has included complex transactions for big banks, fund complexes as well as developing emerging companies into industry powerhouses.
 Vivian is also an advisory board member to 8VC and Adit Ventures.

 Vivian has been included in the Legal 500, featured in the Financial Times as a Top 10 innovative lawyer in the United States, the National Law Journal as a Blockchain and Crypto-Currency Pioneer and included in the Women in FinTech Power List.
 Nominated by her clients, she was awarded the Legal Eagle award from Markets Media representing Women in Finance.
 For 2011, she was selected from a national pool of candidates to become a member of Direct Women, an organization that trains and promotes women as candidates and as directors for public company boards.
 She was part of the original Board of Advisors at the Ms. Foundation that created the now well established, “Take Your Children to Work Day” and secured Wall Street participation in the very first celebration.
 Hope for a Healthier Humanity named her Humanitarian of the Year in 2018.

 She teaches for the Practicing Law Institute, speaks at conferences and remains an industry leader.

-Ms. Maese graduated with honors from Hunter College, and from Brooklyn Law School.
-She is admitted in New York State, Federal District Court, and the Supreme Court of the United States.
+Vivian graduated with honors from Hunter College of the City University of New York and Brooklyn Law School.
+She is admitted in New York State, the Federal District Court and the Supreme Court of the United States.